 When the government finds evidence of fraud, federal agents begin an investigation.
-After securing sufficient evidence, the alleged participants in the schemes might be charged in an indictment with fraud.
-Federal changes might include conspiracy to commit bank and wire fraud, bank fraud, wire fraud, or aggravated identity theft.
+After securing sufficient evidence, the alleged participants in the schemes might be charged by an indictment with 18 U.S.C. § 641 (theft of government property) and 18 U.S.C. § 1343 (wire fraud).
+Other federal charges might include bank fraud or aggravated identity theft.

 Enacted on March 29, 2020, the CARES Act is a federal law designed to provide emergency financial assistance to millions of Americans suffering from the economic effects caused by the COVID-19 pandemic.
 The CARES Act authorized funding for the EIDL program that provided economic relief to small businesses experiencing a temporary loss of revenue.